DEI-Glossar

 >> Social Justice:

-Justice and equality in social, economic and political matters.
-Fight discrimination and injustice.
-Creates fair living conditions.
+Justice and equality in social, economic, and political matters.
+Combat discrimination and injustice.
+Create fair living conditions.

 >> Stereotypes:

-Simplified and often incorrect assumptions about groups.
-Lead to prejudice and discrimination.
-Education helps to break down stereotypes.
+Simplistic and often false assumptions about groups lead to prejudice and discrimination.
+Education helps break down stereotypes.

 >> Systemic Racism:

-Embedded racist structures and practices in societies.
-Creates and maintains inequalities.
-Fighting it requires comprehensive reforms.
+Embedded racist structures and practices in societies create and maintain inequalities.
+Combating them requires comprehensive reforms.

 >> Unconscious Bias: